SpaceWorksCo/guides/Check-If-You-Are-Staking.md

 }
 ```

+If you see `"staking": true,` then you are staking!

 If you see `"staking": false,` then you are not mining.
-Enable staking by entering the command `setgenerate true 0` in the console.
+Enable staking by entering the command `setgenerate true 0`.

-### Please Note

-For staking to work, Spacecoin-QT needs to be unlocked.
-If you encrypted your wallet you will need to unlock it with the command `walletpassphrase`.

-Example: `walletpassphrase "your passphrase" 3600`

-`3600` is the time in seconds the wallet will stay unlocked before locking again.
-This means you will need to keep unlocking it to continue staking.